 What documents could you bring to your meeting with a solicitor?

-Being properly prepared for your divorce will help you navigate the process.
+Being properly prepared for your divorce or dissolution will help you navigate the process.
 If you have arranged an initial meeting with a solicitor to discuss your case, it will help if you take along the following documents:

 - Full name and address of both parties